Back to: C Tutorials For Beginners and Professionals

 Output: 3 2 1

 A recursive function is traced in the form of a tree.
 So, let us start tracing the above example.
-When the condition is true inside the fun1 function there are two statements to be executed.
-In the first statement, it will print the n value and in the second statement it will call itself bypassing (n-1) and this has to be done only when n is greater than 0.
+When the condition is true inside the fun1 function, two statements must be executed.
+In the first statement, it will print the n value, and in the second statement, it will call itself passing (n-1) and this has to be done only when n is greater than 0.
+That means the condition to stop the recursive call is when the n value becomes 0.

-Let’s start tracing, from the main function, we are calling function fun1 bypassing ‘X i.e. value 3.
-So, the first time it has got 3, and 3 is greater than 0 and hence the condition becomes true.
-So, the first step is to print ‘n’ and the second step is to call itself again fun1 for 3-1 i.e. 2.
+Let’s start tracing.
+We call function fun1 passing, x, i.e., value 3 from the main function.
+So, the first time it has got 3, and 3 is greater than 0, and hence the condition becomes true.
+So, the first step is to print n, and the second step is to call itself again fun1 for 3-1 i.e. 2.
 Here, the fun1(3) call has not been completed.
-It calling itself again.
+It was calling itself again.

-So, it will call itself again bypassing fun1(2).
-So, let us execute fun1(2), again it will start, 2 is greater than ‘0’ and hence the condition becomes true.
-So, the first step is to print 2 and then call itself again bypassing fun1(1).
-Now, the fun1(2) call has not finished, it has printed 2 and it has to call fun1(1).
+So, it will call itself again passing fun1(2).
+So, let us execute fun1(2).
+Again, it will start with n value 2, greater than ‘0’; hence, the condition becomes true.
+So, the first step is to print 2 and then call itself again, passing fun1(1).
+Now, the fun1(2) call has not finished.
+It has printed 2, and it has to call fun1(1).

 So again, a new call, a fresh call, that fresh call is fun1(1).
-1 is greater than 0, so we have to perform the two steps.
-The first step is to print 1 and then call itself by passing fun1(0).
-Now, the fun1(1) call has not finished, it has printed 1 and it has to call fun1(0).
+1 is greater than 0, so we must perform the two steps.
+The first step is to print 1 and then call itself passing fun1(0).
+Now, the fun1(1) call has not finished; it has printed 1, and it has to be called fun1(0).

 Example:

-Please have a look at the below example which is also an example of the recursive function.
+Please look at the example below, which is also an example of the recursive function.

 void fun2(int n) { if(n>0) { fun2(n-1); printf("%d",n); } } void main() { int x=3; fun2(x); }